 Visiting Kensington Palace

-It was once the home of Princess Diana and now its residents include two future kings.
-What is it like to visit London’s Kensington Palace?
+Kensington Palace was once the home of Princess Diana and now its residents include at least two future monarchs.

 Written by Michael Turtle